jaysoo/jaysoo.ca/_posts/2017-04-30-learn-fp-with-react-part-1.markdown

 </p>
 </div>

-Remember that we filtered out any `null` values that result from the computation.
-Otherwise, the left and right identity wouldn't technically be true since React generates HTML comments for `null` children.
+Remember how we filtered out any `null` values that result from the computation?
+This is why the right and left identity laws hold.
+Otherwise, React will generate HTML comments for `null` children, thus resulting in different markup.

 ---